madmurphy/hereapplies.sty/README.md

 \maketitle

 This is concept one.
-To find this concept applied, please see
+To find this concept applied, please see \whereapplies{conceptOne}.
-\whereapplies{conceptOne}.

 This is concept two.
-To find this concept applied, please see
+To find this concept applied, please see \whereapplies{conceptTwo}.\newpage
-\whereapplies{conceptTwo}.\newpage

-\hereapplies{conceptOne}This is page \thepage.
-As you can see, ``concept one'' applies here.\newpage

-\hereapplies{conceptTwo}This is page \thepage.
-As you can see, ``concept two'' applies here.\newpage

 \hereapplies{conceptOne}This is page \thepage.
 As you can see, ``concept one'' applies here.\newpage